the-ozet/the-ozet.github.io/_works/seed.md

 ### Designers

-Set, lights, sound and video by Aaron Meicht and Scott Blumenthal
+Set, lights, sound, and video by Aaron Meicht and Scott Blumenthal